SalesforceCommerceCloud/pwa-kit/packages/pwa-kit-dev/README.md

   npm ^6.14.4
 ```

-For see all the available commands, run:
+To see all the available commands, run:

 ```bash
 npx pwa-kit-dev --help